This is neither an offer to sell nor a solicitation of an offer to buy the securities described herein.

 Tax Liability May Exceed Distributions

-As a result of decisions of the Manager in operating the Company, which may require the suspension of distributions due to a need to maintain a higher level of cash reserves, as determined in the sole discretion of the Manager, there is a risk that, in any tax year, the tax liability owed by a Member may exceed the distributions received by such Member in that year.
+As a result of decisions of the Manager in operating the Company, which may require the suspension of distributions due to a need to maintain a higher level of cash reserves, as determined in the sole discretion of the Manager, there is a risk that, in any tax year, the tax liability owed by a Member may exceed the distributions received by such Member in that year, particularly if cost segregation depreciation methods are utilized by the Company.
 As a result, some or all of the payment of taxes may be an out of pocket expense of the Member.

 There is a risk that upon the disposition of a Property, the tax liability of a Member may exceed the distributable cash available therefrom.
 In the event of an involuntary disposition of a Property, there is the possibility of a Member having a larger tax liability than the amount of cash available for distributions at the time of such disposition, or at any time in the future.
 However, the Manager will use its best efforts to limit such exposure to the Members.

 Risk that Federal or State Income Tax Laws Will Change

 There is a risk that Federal or State income tax laws may change affecting the projected returns of an investment in the Company.
 There is a possibility that in the future Congress may make substantial changes in the Federal tax laws that will apply to the Company and its Members.